Loading…

 How AI transcription works for interviews, podcasts, legal and research workflows — tools, accuracy, costs and what to evaluate.

-AI transcription has moved past meeting notes into serious commercial use cases — podcast production, research interviews, journalism, legal discovery and content repurposing.
-This guide focuses on the workflows beyond live meetings, where accuracy bars are higher and audio quality is more variable.
+AI transcription has moved past meeting notes into serious commercial use — podcast production, research interviews, journalism, legal discovery and content repurposing.
+This guide focuses on those workflows beyond live meetings, where accuracy bars are higher and audio quality is more variable.
 For meeting-specific tools, see AI for meeting notes and transcription.

 The current generation of audio-to-text AI excels at: